Eastbourne to East Dean walk

 b) A shorter version of the above is to go over the first three Sisters to Flastaff Point, marked by a Sarsen stone monument, and here turn inland up to East Dean.
 But it has to be said the route up to East Dean is not quite as scenic as the direct one from Birling Gap.
 This route is 4.3km (2.7 miles) from Birling Gap, making a total walk of 13.5km (8.4 miles).

 c) You can also make this a circular walk by carrying on from East Dean back to Eastbourne, adding 6.4km (4 miles) to the walk, to make a total walk of 17.9km (11.1 miles).
 This route is not as scenic as coastal parts of the walk but is a pleasant enough walk initially along a quiet downland valley and then over the ridge and down into Eastbourne.
 It has the virtue of introducing little-visited territory at the heart of the downs, but does involve a mile on Eastbourne streets at the end.
 It is possible to cut out this last section (but also quite a nice descent into Eastbourne) by taking a bus half way (3.2km/2 miles) into the extension.

-Trains to Eastbourne take 1.5 hours and currently go at 16 and 46 past from Victoria station.
-The 9.46 gets you to Eastbourne at 11.15, which will get you to the Beachy Head pub in reasonable time, but if you are doing this walk in the summer and fancy a swim before lunch, get the 9.16.
+Trains to Eastbourne take 1.5 hours and go from Victoria station.
+Get the train nearest to 9.45am to get to the Beachy Head pub in reasonable time, but if you are doing this walk in the summer and fancy a swim before lunch, get train nearest to 9.15.
 Buy a day return to Eastbourne.